Silvenga/docker-plex/README.md

 ```
 docker run -d --name=plex -v /etc/localtime:/etc/localtime:ro -v <path to plex library>:/config -v <path to media>:/data -p 32400:32400 local/plex
 ```

-> `--net=host` can be added to the above if you want localarea discovery to work.
-I personally don't care so I might as well sandbox Plex.

 This Dockerfile will pull the latest version of Plex for Ubuntu every 24 hours.
 If an update is required, just rebuild and deploy.